Bonnie and Clyde (film): Reception and legacy

-The film was controversial at the time of release because of its apparent glorification of murderers, and for its level of graphic violence, which was unprecedented at the time.
-Bosley Crowther of The New York Times wrote, "It is a cheap piece of bald-faced slapstick comedy that treats the hideous depredations of that sleazy, moronic pair as though they were as full of fun and frolic as the jazz-age cutups in Thoroughly Modern Millie."
+The film was controversial at the time of release because of its apparent glorification of murderers and its level of graphic violence, which was unprecedented at the time.
+Bosley Crowther of The New York Times wrote, "It is a cheap piece of bald-faced slapstick comedy that treats the hideous depredations of that sleazy, moronic pair as though they were as full of fun and frolic as the Jazz Age cutups in Thoroughly Modern Millie."
 He was so appalled that he began to campaign against the increasing brutality of American films.

-Dave Kaufman of Variety criticized the film for uneven direction and for portraying Bonnie and Clyde as bumbling moronic types.
-Joe Morgenstern in Newsweek initially panned the film as a "squalid shoot-'em-up for the moron trade", but after seeing it a second time and noting the enthusiastic audience, he wrote a second article saying he had misjudged the film and praised it.
+Dave Kaufman of Variety criticized the film for uneven direction and for portraying Bonnie and Clyde as bumbling, moronic types.
+Joe Morgenstern in Newsweek initially panned the film as a "squalid shoot-'em-up for the moron trade," but after seeing it a second time and noting the enthusiastic audience, he wrote a second article saying he had misjudged the film and praised it.
 Warner Bros. took advantage of this, marketing the film as having made a major critic change his mind about its virtues.

-[A]s a re-creation of reality, Bonnie and Clyde can only be described as dishonest ... neither Faye Dunaway nor Warren Beatty acts in a proper Thirties mode, nor do they seem to understand the feelings of the desperate and the underprivileged.
-The actress' willowy modern charm is no more appropriate to the lethal, serpentine coldness of the real Bonnie Parker than the actor's sensitive, matinee idol's looks have the right style for the shoddy vanity of Clyde Barrow.

-— —Film historian Charles Higham in The Art of the American Film: 1900–1971.
-(1973).

 Roger Ebert gave Bonnie and Clyde a positive review, giving it four stars out of four.
-He called the film "a milestone in the history of American movies, a work of truth and brilliance", adding, "It is also pitilessly cruel, filled with sympathy, nauseating, funny, heartbreaking, and astonishingly beautiful.
+He called the film "a milestone in the history of American movies, a work of truth and brilliance," adding, "It is also pitilessly cruel, filled with sympathy, nauseating, funny, heartbreaking, and astonishingly beautiful.
 If it does not seem that those words should be strung together, perhaps that is because movies do not very often reflect the full range of human life."
 More than 30 years later, Ebert added the film to his list in The Great Movies, writing: "The movie opened like a slap in the face.
 American filmgoers had never seen anything like it."
 Film critics Dave Kehr and James Berardinelli have praised the film.
 Stephen Hunter, writing in Commentary in 2009, criticized the film's failure to adhere to the historical truth about Barrow, Parker, and Hamer.